 22nd January 1879 – The right column, led by Colonel Charles Pearson, engages 6,000 Zulu troops near to the Inyzane River.

-22nd January 1879 – A Zulu force of 25,000 makes a surprise attack on the central column who have made camp at Isandlwana.
-Chelmsford’s column is defeated and he retreats out of Zulu territory.
+22nd January 1879 – A Zulu force of 25,000 makes a surprise attack on the central column who have made camp.
+At the Battle of Isandlwana Chelmsford’s column is defeated and he retreats out of Zulu territory.

 22nd / 23rd January 1879 – A group of Zulu reservists numbering around 4,000 attack the British outpost of Rorke’s Drift.
 With only 150 British and colonial troops to defend the outpost, the protracted engagement lasts some 11 hours before the Zulus retreat.